Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

 There is a low level of market share concentration for government relations services, whereby the four largest vendors account for less than 30.0% of total market revenue.
-The overall number of vendors has been rising slightly during the three years to 2018.
-An estimated 31,860 suppliers of government relations services...
+The overall number of vendors has been increasing slightly during the three years to 2020 as increased demand for market services has spurred...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 How long have you provided these products to your longest-tenured client?

 What qualifications does your staff have and what measures do you take to keep those qualifications up to date?